 During this period another German company Sennheiser were also producing headphones and developing the first open headphone.
 Released in 1968 they produced a more natural sound that many users preferred.
 Sennheiser also went on to produce the most expensive headphones in the world the Orpheus Headphone set US$55,000

 1958, John C Koss produced the first stereo headphones

 Then in 1958, John C Koss produced the first stereo headphones.
 They were designed as an accessory to demonstrate the high-fidelity stereo sound of their Koss portable stereo phonograph.
 They refer to as “personal listening”

-They were also the first to have celebrity-indorsed headphones.
+They were also the first to have celebrity-endorsed headphones.
 This was a key promotion strategy.
-Some of the early celebrity endorsements were from Tony Bennet, Mel Torme, Bobby Hacket and a few years later “Koss Beatlephones.”
+Some of the early celebrity endorsements were from Tony Bennett, Mel Torme, Bobby Hackett and a few years later “Koss Beatlephones.”